Agatha Christie’s Evil Under the Sun-1982

 Grade: B+

-Possessing all the disaster film genre schmaltz, proper trimmings, and then some, Airport 1975 (1974) is good, hammy entertainment that gleefully satisfies, though artistic types will be embarrassed to admit how much they like it.
+Possessing all the disaster film genre schmaltz, proper trimmings, and then some, Airport 1975 (1974) is good, hammy entertainment that gleefully satisfies.
+However, artistic types will be embarrassed to admit how much they like it.

-In parallel with The Towering Inferno (1974) and Earthquake (1974), the three were some of the highest-grossing films of the year and it is little wonder why.
+The Towering Inferno (1974) and Earthquake (1974) were among the highest-grossing films of the year, and it is little wonder why.
 The offering has enough adventure and peril to satisfy the entire family.

 I watched this film practically in tandem with Airport (1970) and it feels a letdown by comparison, but that hardly matters.
 Both are very good.

-With juicy anticipation, the filmmakers paid a ton of cash to secure a bevy of Hollywood stars of yesteryear assuring they could rake in the box office receipts.
+With great anticipation, the filmmakers paid a ton of cash to secure a bevy of Hollywood stars of yesteryear, ensuring they could rake in the box office.

 The unequivocal star and hero of the film is Charlton Heston, as he also was in Earthquake.
 Karen Black, Myrna Loy, Linda Blair, Susan Clark, Nancy Olson, and George Kennedy (reprising his role from the first Airport) round out the stellar cast.